func4plus1/lmiad/README.md

 > "attempts to understand intelligent entities.
 Thus, one reason to study it is to learn more about ourselves...AI strives to build intelligent entities as well as understand them"

-The second edition of *AIMA* continues the thread of building intelligence but interestingly drops the argument that the field takes interest in "knowing thyself":
+The second edition of *AIMA* continues the thread of building intelligence but interestingly drops the argument that the field is also concerned with "knowing thyself":

 > "The field of artificial intelligence...attempts not just to understand but also build intelligent entities"